aurae-runtime/aurae/README.md

 > **The Aurae project and API can change without notice.**<br>
 > **Do not run the project in production until further notice!**
 > <br>

-_Auraes mission is to become the most loved method of managing workloads on a_ _single node._

 - The Aurae project welcomes contributions of all kinds and sizes.
 - Please read the "[getting involved]" documentation before contributing to the